Rupert Bruce-Mitford: Return to Sutton Hoo

-From 1965 to 1970, Bruce-Mitford led another round of excavations at Sutton Hoo.
-The purpose, he said, was to acquire "more information about the mound, the ship and the circumstances of the burial".
-Especially given that the original two-week excavation had been an exercise in rescue archaeology, an excavation without the looming spectre of war might discover items or features that had been missed.
+From 1965 to 1970, Bruce-Mitford led another round of excavations at Sutton Hoo in order to acquire more information about the mound, the ship, and the burial.
+Especially given that the original two-week excavation had been an exercise in rescue archaeology, it was hoped that an excavation without the looming spectre of war might discover items or features that had been missed.
 In 1968, Bruce-Mitford updated the Provisional Guide with a new edition, now entitled The Sutton Hoo Ship-Burial: A Handbook; second and third editions of the Handbook followed in 1972 and 1979.
-In 1974, he published Aspects of Anglo-Saxon Archaeology.
-The book contained twelve updated and rewritten chapters that had appeared elsewhere, along with four new chapters; originally conceived as a reference work which the forthcoming Sutton Hoo publication would cite throughout, it also, Bruce-Mitford wrote, provided "shorter and more readily accessible accounts" of certain portions of the burial.
+In 1973, he delivered the second G. N. Garmonsway Memorial Lecture at the University of York, speaking on Sutton Hoo, and in 1974, he published Aspects of Anglo-Saxon Archaeology.
+The book contained twelve updated and rewritten chapters that had appeared elsewhere, along with four new chapters; originally conceived as a reference work which the forthcoming Sutton Hoo publication would cite throughout, it also provided a more high-level overview of certain portions of the burial.
 (Note: Reviews offered more criticism than praise.
 A reviewer in Archaeology termed the papers "valuable in themselves", but criticised the number of references to the forthcoming Sutton Hoo publication: "When a major text makes reference to a paper which can be fully understood only through reference back to the still unpublished major text, confusion and irritation result.
 Let us hope other scholars will not follow the precedent."
 To Peter Hunter Blair, the book contained "much of interest", but also many misspellings of Anglo-Saxon and Latin text.
 Tania Dickinson called the publication "an unsatisfactory book"; despite Bruce-Mitford's claim to have "substantially revised and updated" the papers, she said, they had really undergone only "cosmetic surgery on the language and textual adjustment within the original framework".
-Christopher Hawks opened his review with "[t]his book gives plenty to relish.
+Christopher Hawkes opened his review with "[t]his book gives plenty to relish.
 Yet it has its unpleasing flavours."
 He followed this with a page of criticism, closing with "[s]uch are the graceless flavours that I find unpleasing.")